Synertry/BLokFiller/README.md

 After a short compiling time a browser windows should open and you will land logged in on the BLok homepage Navigate **manually** to an empty/new week and resume the execution in the Playwright inspector (click the green arrow at the top).
+The browser will close automatically after finishing to fill.
+You have to manually release the week.
+_Currently if the filling the filling lags, then a time field will be skipped.
+Check these by inputting the missing hours sum up to the max allowed time, e.g. 8 hours._

-The filling will stop at the end. you can close the browser and inspector and repeat for another week to fill.
+Repeat for another week to fill.

 ## Ressources